Knowledge is Power

 Solar PV panels vary greatly in efficiency so one panel may generate 250 watts while another panel of the same physical size may generate 345 watts, therefore it’s not how many panels you need but how much power you need.
 Domestic systems usually aim for 4kWp which is made up of 11-15 panels, depending on the quality and efficiency of the panels chose.

 Feed in Tariff ended in March 2019 because the Return On Investment for Solar PV remains the same.
 The Government target is 8% ROI.
 Naked Solar are still finding domestic system can reach 16% ROI and Commercial systems can reach 30% ROI.
 For some people Return On Investment is important and will be affected by the amount of self-generated electric that you can use to reduce your bills.

 Solar PV panels gradually degrade over time.
 Typically they will lose around 15% of their power over 25 years with some high quality panels only degrading around 2.5% over 25 years.
 This also varies depending on the quality of the panel.
 Naked Solar use PV Sol software which allows us to forecast very accurately the impact of any degradation.

 There are advances in technology, however these are aimed more at using different materials, e.g. hiding PV technology in glass.
 These advances do not show any progress in efficiency so are unlikely to become mainstream.
 The technology we see in today’s Solar PV panels is the same technology that was used to power some satellites in the early 70s.
 There are some small incremental advances but these are not expected to change dramatically at the moment.

-Shading will reduce the power output of solar panels and any panels connected to that panel.
+Shading will reduce the power output of solar panels and any panels directly connected to the shaded panel.
 Naked Solar can calculate exactly what impact your shading will have with their 3D modelling software PV Sol.
-Severe shading, like a chimney right in front of panels can also cause some long term damage.
-CSP will be able to advise you of the best place for your panels to be installed.
+Severe shading, like a chimney right in front of panels (known as Hard Shading) can also cause some long term damage.
+Naked Solar will be able to advise you of the best place for your panels to be installed.